CROSS STITCH TECHNIQUE

 In this instance you can use three quarter stitches for both tiny symbols as shown in the diagram below.

-To keep them distinct you may prefer to work the stitches in the opposite order; the half stitch first then use the quarter stitch to "tie" it down.
-Again a backstitch can be worked between the two stitches to separate the areas clearly.
+To keep them distinct you may prefer to work the stitches in the opposite order — the half stitch first, then use the quarter stitch to "tie" it down.
+A backstitch can also be worked between the two stitches to separate the areas clearly.